 Indefinite high BAC roadside administrative licence suspensions

-If any driver registers a high BAC level exceeding .08 (fail range) or refuses to provide a breath sample/fails to comply with a demand at roadside, they will lose their licence immediately and face other consequences such as vehicle impoundment, a driver licence reinstatement fee and mandatory ignition interlock.
-The immediate roadside administrative suspension is indefinite and will remain in effect until you are convicted of your charges in court.
+If any driver registers a BAC level exceeding .08 or refuses to provide a breath sample/fails to comply with a demand at roadside, they will lose their licence immediately and face other consequences such as vehicle impoundment, a driver licence reinstatement fee and mandatory ignition interlock.
+The immediate roadside administrative suspension is indefinite and will remain in effect until your charges are resolved in court.

 The chart below outlines the suspensions and consequences for indefinite roadside administrative licence suspensions: